 Designing this garden was really about determining how we could create a living, symbiotic ecosystem.
 With the exception of a few ground cover species, the entire garden is edible and each plant has at least one, if not more, functions.
 We have a mix of annual crops that will rotate with the seasons, and perennials that will produce, flower or serve a beneficial use year round.

 edible pansies hiding in a bed of spicy arugula

 The perimeter of the garden is planted with native species that require low maintenance and an insectary hedge with consistent flowering that will attract beneficial bugs year round.
 The second layer (upper and lower beds) feature the more abundant and invasive perennials that would dominate some of the annuals.
 The middle of the garden contains those annual plants that grow abundantly.

 array of annual leafy greens in the middle of the garden

 Every surface will be planted to make it productive.
 This is the opposite of monocrop or row farming, as we have a mix of perennial & annual plants that have been selected and oriented to maximize space - if we built a wall, we’re going to have tomato vines on it.
 We eschewed raised beds in the middle of the garden in favor of a mounded keyhole design for added space.
-Even the floor between plants itself is living – planted to sage & other plants that have such vigorous growth that foot traffic actually helps keep them under control.
+Even the floor between the plants itself is living – planted with sage & other plants that have such vigorous growth that foot traffic actually helps keep them under control.

 Soil for the keyhole mound design is heavily mushroom compost based, which retains moisture more than normal soils.
 We encouraged this even further by covering every surface of the garden with plants.
 Inclusive of the living floor, we are minimizing direct sunlight to the soil & minimizing loss to evaporation.